-Patients may present to physicians with concerns about rabies risk following animal or bat exposure.
+As the weather warms and people engage in more outdoor activities, patients may present to physicians with concerns about rabies risk following bat or other animal exposure.

-If the patient presents shortly following the exposure, manage the exposed site similar to other wounds.
-Wash the contact site with mild soap and copious amount water for at least 15 minutes.
-Also consider updating tetanus-diphtheria vaccine as required.
+- Note – if the patient presents to your care shortly after the exposure, manage the exposed site similar to other wounds.
+It is very important to wash the contact site with mild soap and copious water for at least 15 minutes.
+Also consider updating tetanus vaccine as required.

 Scenarios you may encounter and recommended actions: